Short Story

 For as long as I can remember my Uncle Bobby was my idol – the self-proclaimed “Poster Boy for Home Depot”.
 In fact, I can’t recall a time when he wasn’t fixing this or repairing that.
 He was the neighborhood handyman, the guy everyone called to replace a broken window or unclog their toilet.
 He could paint a room like nobody’s business, his cutting-in seams done to perfection without the use of that “sissy painter’s tape”.
 Yep, he was like a magician, my Uncle Bobby was, and I loved following him around on his odd jobs, delighting at his request for me to hand him a Phillips head screwdriver or a roll of duct tape.

 Uncle Bobby was a no-frills kind of guy; what you saw was what you got with him.
 He was my dad’s brother, living with us in the spare room of our old rambling Victorian house.
 He must have replaced just about every board of the huge porch that wrapped itself around the house.
-My mom would complain that the decking looking like a patchwork quilt with no two pieces of wood being exactly the same.
+My mom would complain that the decking looked like a patchwork quilt with no two pieces of wood being exactly the same.
 Uncle Bobby would always say the same thing: “Don’t worry ‘bout nothing, Margie.
 They’ll all weather with age and you’ll never be able to tell ‘em apart.”
 But they never did and the porch truly looked like a jigsaw puzzle.

 Truth was Uncle Bobby had more crap in our basement than Carter had liver pills and he was slowly but surely inching his way over to the cramped corner where my mom had her washing machine.
 She finally put her foot down one day and demanded he either clean up his crap or build a wall around her laundry area so she wouldn’t have to look at all his crap.
 Rather than clean up the place, Uncle Bobby built mom a wall.
 Even she had to admit it was the best looking wall she’d ever seen, with a door and everything!